Umuzi-org/tech-department/content/topics/java-specific/jdbc-templates/_index.md

 ready: true
 ---

+Both Springboot and VanillaJS require a middle man to be able to talk to a database.
+This is where JDBC comes in.
+It can be used with multiple programming languages.
+Javascript languages tend to make more use of ODBC (Open Database Connectivity) whereas JDBC was created with Java in mind.
+The 2 are interchangeable.

+Springboot has no way of directly communicating with a database, it requires a JDBC driver.

 ## JDBC - Java Database Connectivity

 JDBC is an API that consists of interfaces used to access relational databases such as SQL.